dylanjustice/AndcultureCode/clean-code/FORMATTING.md

 If a list of declarations is more easily read when aligned horizontally, the chances are you should consider breaking up the list into another class, etc.

-Furthermore, we highly encourage you and your team should consider the use of automated formatting tools to standardize and simplify your formatting practice.
+We highly encourage you and your team should consider the use of automated formatting tools to standardize and simplify your formatting practice.
 The below example utilizes the default Microsoft formatter for C#.

 ```CSharp
 var pasteValidationResult = _pasteValidateConductor.Validate(